 The varieties are grouped based on grain type (long or medium/short) and use (special purpose).

 Clearfield (CL) varieties are resistant to Newpath and Beyond herbicides for use in the Clearfield production system.
+Provisia (PV) varieties are resistant to the Provisia herbicide.
+All rice varieties, including CL and PV herbicide resistant varieties, are non-GMO and developed from traditional breeding approaches.
 After each variety name are letters in parentheses to indicate the state of origin of the variety.
 A brief description of the agronomic characteristics of each of the recommended varieties is provided.
 In addition to recommended varieties, descriptions of other varieties are included.
 These are varieties that are not recommended but may be grown on limited acreage.
 In some cases, the lines have performed well in testing, but the number of years in testing is less than the minimum three years required for recommendation.

-Data were generated in seven research trials at the North and South Units of the H. Rouse Caffey Rice Research Station in Crowley and off-station locations in Acadia, Calcasieu, St. Landry and Tensas parishes.
+Data were generated in seven research trials at the North and South Units of the H. Rouse Caffey Rice Research Station in Crowley and off-station locations in Acadia, Evangeline and St. Landry parishes.

 The following information is included: